-Examples of the valuable work that can be accomplished even over a short period of time include: e.g. restoring cultural heritage damaged by natural disaster, catering for species threatened by extinction; organising educational activities in refugee camps, etc.
+Examples of the valuable work that can be accomplished even over a short period of time include: e.g. restoring cultural heritage damaged by natural or man-made disaster, catering for species threatened by extinction; organising educational activities in refugee camps, etc.